 There are two options to power a vibratory pile driver when pinning it to the arm of an excavator:

-- Use a sequence valve or hydraulic manifold to plumb the hammer directly to the excavator.
+- Use a sequence valve or hydraulic manifold to plumb vibratory hammer directly to the excavator.

 - Use a separate hydraulic power pack and run hoses from the power unit to the vibratory hammer.